Bananas may be introduced as soon as a baby is ready to start solids, which is generally around 6 months of age.

 This is a great time to move back up in size by offering the whole banana.
 Try teaching how to peel a banana—a fun activity for toddlers.

-Splitting a banana into spears.
+Splitting a banana into spears

-Sign up for new guides, recipes and special offers
+Sign up for weekly tips, recipes and more!